 Triggering Change Competition FAQs

-When is the submission deadline for the Triggering Change pitch and how can I register?
+When is the submission deadline for the Triggering Change pitch?

-Can I participate in Triggering Change if I miss one of the Prep sessions?
+Can I participate in Triggering Change if I miss a Prep session?

 What are the key elements to cover in my Triggering Change pitch?

-Are there specific guidelines for audio quality when recording?
+Are there specific guidelines for audio and visual quality when recording?

 Can I participate in Triggering Change to earn the Certificate in Sustainability?